lukehsiao/linear-reminder/README.md

 # The target status to send reminders for
 target_status = 'Merged'
 # The content of the comment to send as the reminder.
-message = '''
+# Must be a single line.
-If this issue is QA-able, please write instructions and move to `QA Ready`.
+message = 'If this issue is QA-able, please write instructions and move to `QA Ready`.
 If not, mark it as `Done`.
-Thanks!

-*This is an automated message.*'''
+Thanks!\n\n*This is an automated message.*'
 ```

 These can be overridden using [Shuttle Secrets](https://docs.shuttle.rs/resources/shuttle-secrets) when deployed.